-Soon after, Rania El-Wani presented herself to the world.
+Soon after, Rania Elwani presented herself to the world.
 Not only was she a pioneer among Muslim women in swimsuits, she was also a very fast swimmer.
-After having participated in three Olympics (1992, 1996 and 2000), she studied to become an obstetrician and sat in the International Olympic Committee in 2004–2012.
-Since then, she has worked with doping issues within WADA.
-Rania El-Wani is still the most popular sports profile in Egypt, at least on days when the soccer team has been beaten by Mali or Burkina Faso.
-Since 2016, she is also a member of the Egyptian parliament.
+After having participated in three Olympics (1992, 1996 and 2000), she studied to become an obstetrician and sat on the International Olympic Committee from 2004–2012.
+Since then, she has worked with doping issues within the World Anti-Doping Agency (WADA).
+Rania Elwani is still the most popular sports personality in Egypt, at least on days when the soccer team has been beaten by Mali or Burkina Faso.
+She has also served as a member of the Egyptian parliament since 2016.